Baltic Sea: Geophysical data

 An arm of the North Atlantic Ocean, the Baltic Sea is enclosed by Sweden and Denmark to the west, Finland to the northeast, and the Baltic countries to the southeast.

 It is about 1600 km long, an average of 193 km wide, and an average of 55 m deep.
-The maximum depth is 459 m which is on the Swedish side of the center.
+The maximum depth is 459 m which is on the Swedish side of the centre.
 The surface area is about 349644 km2 and the volume is about 20000 km3.
 The periphery amounts to about 8000 km of coastline.

 The Baltic Sea is one of the largest brackish inland seas by area, and occupies a basin (a Zungenbecken) formed by glacial erosion during the last few ice ages.